tsili852/app-theme-engine/README.md

         // Store the time the engine was initially applied, so the Activity can restart when coming back after changes updateTime = System.currentTimeMillis();
-        // Apply colors to other views in the Activity ATE.apply(this, null);
+        // Apply colors to other views in the Activity.
+        // Second parameter is optional config key.
+        ATE.apply(this, null);
     }